White Patch

 Lifestyle in White Patch revolves around boating, fishing, beach walks and access to nearby conservation areas, with larger services available in Banksia Beach and Bongaree.
 Residents typically travel to Caboolture or greater Brisbane for major employment and specialist services.
 Public transport is limited compared with urban suburbs, and car travel is the main mode for daily needs.
 White Patch attracts retirees and lifestyle households seeking a peaceful coastal environment.

-White Patch falls under postcode 4507 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Pumicestone electorate.
+White Patch falls under postcode 4507 and is governed by the Moreton Bay Council (Local Government Area).
+For federal elections, residents vote in the electorate of Longman, while state elections fall under the Pumicestone electorate.

 📍 Location